Crochet Handbag: 5 Beautiful Tote & Purse Styles

 2. Boho Crossbody Pouch

-A smaller crochet handbag like this crossbody pouch is great for festivals, travel, or running errands.
+A smaller bag like this crossbody pouch is great for festivals, travel, or running errands.
 The pattern features a circular base worked in continuous rounds with a drawstring or flap closure.
 Add wooden beads to the strap for a fun bohemian touch.
 Check out our easy crochet bag pattern for beginners for a similar beginner-friendly design.

 3. Granny Square Shoulder Bag